 - Restore Active Directory from a System State backup that was taken before Event ID 2095 was generated.
 Note that the System State can only be restored on the same VM or computer from where the backup was taken.

 - Use U-Move to replace the bad AD database with a good copy.
 The good copy can come from from any supported source such as a VM snapshot, a Volume Shadow Copy (Previous Version) snapshot, an unbootable hard disk, an NTBACKUP file, or a Windows Server Backup.
 U-Move will arrange to play back all changes to bring the good copy up to date.
-(If the Windows Server Backup was written to DVD or BD discs use a utility such as U-Recover to read the backup image from the discs.)
+(If the Windows Server Backup was written to DVD or BD disks use a utility such as U-Recover to read the backup image from the disks.)

 - Run DCPROMO or Server Manager to demote the domain controller, then re-promote it again.
 This requires that you have a second good DC that is serving the domain.
 You might need to erase the metadata for the demoted DC before promoting it again.
 (See the technical articles below).